ViktorMathe/deepestcleaning/README.md

 1. Create the Heroku App:
     - Select "Create new app" in Heroku.
     - Choose a name for your app and select the location.

+2. Connect GitHub repo:
+    - On the deploy tab you choose the deployment method GitHub
+    - You type your GitHub repo name to connect with Heroku
+    - Click Connect

-2. Attach the Postgres database:
+3. Attach the Postgres database:
     - In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.

-3. Attach the ElephantSQL database (instead of Postgre on Heroku):
+4. Attach the ElephantSQL database (instead of Postgre on Heroku):
+    - Login to the ElephantSQL website
-    -
+    - Create New Instance
+    - Have to give a name to the plan and had to choose the Tiny Turtle plan which is free
+    - Select the region, and data center near your location
+    - Click Review and Create Instance
+    - Return to the dashboard and click on the instance name and copy the ElephantSQL database URL
+    - Code Institute provided a Postgres Migration Tool repo what I had to open and run  a python3 reel2reel.py command in the terminal
+    - On the Heroku website go to the settings, reveal config vars
+    - At the DATABASE_URL config var have to paste the Postgres URL and copy it to the migration tool and click enter
+    - When the terminal asked you had to paste the elephantSQL database url to the migration tool and click enter
+    - If you done you go the resources tab on the Heroku site and remove the existing Postgres add-on
+    - Write your app name to confirm the delete
+    - Go to the settings tab reveal the config vars and the DATABASE_URL should have gone by now
+    - Add a new config var called DATABASE_URL and paste your ElephantSQL database url and click Add
+    - The database has been changed

-4. Prepare the environment and settings.py file:
+5. Prepare the environment and settings.py file:
     - In the Settings tab, click on Reveal Config Vars and copy the url next to DATABASE_URL.
     - In your GitPod workspace, create an env.py file in the main directory.
     - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.